 Students' personal electronic equipment should be kept to a minimum.
 Students may not own kettles, fridges or other domestic appliances.
-Televisions and gaming consoles are not permitted in rooms.
 Hair straighteners and hair dryers are permitted, providing they are used carefully and connected safely to the power supply.
 Particular care must be taken with appliances brought from other countries, and the suitability for being used with the Swiss power supply must be checked before use.